OBITORASU/My-Hacking-Writeups/TryHackMe/Overpass/README.md

 ![user shell via ssh](images/user%20shell.png)

 SSH gave me the initial user shell but the real fun began with privilege escalation.
-Manually looking around seemed redundant at first glance, so I grabbed a copy of `linpeas.sh` and served it to the box using a `python http.server`.
+Manually looking around seemed redundant at first glance, so I grabbed a copy of `linpeas.sh` and served it to the box using a `python -m http.server 80`.

 ![http server](images/http.png)
 ![linpeas](images/linpeas.png)